-- An adult with a disability or child residing in, or receiving services from, one of the following providers or their contractors: - Local Intellectual and Developmental Disability Authority (LIDDA), local mental health authority (LMHAs), community center or mental health facility operated by the Department of State Health Services; - A person who contracts with a Medicaid managed care organization to provide behavioral health services; - A managed care organization; - An officer, employee, agent, contractor, or subcontractor of a person or entity listed above; and - $\circ~$ An adult with a disability receiving services through the Consumer Directed Services option.
+- An adult who is elderly or has a disability, receiving services from: - HCSSAs also required to report any HCSSA allegation to the Texas Health and Human Services Commission. - An unlicensed adult foster care provider with three or fewer beds. - An adult with a disability or child residing in, or receiving services from, one of the following providers or their contractors: - Local Intellectual and Developmental Disability Authority (LIDDA), local mental health authority (LMHAs), community center or mental health facility operated by the Department of State Health Services; - A person who contracts with a Texas Medicaid managed care organization to provide behavioral health services; - A managed care organization; - An officer, employee, agent, contractor, or subcontractor of a person or entity listed above; and - An adult with a disability receiving services through the Consumer Directed Services option.

-Contact DFPS at 1-800-252-5400 (TTY: 711) or, in non-emergency situations, online at www.txabusehotline.org.
+Contact the DFPS at 1-800-252-5400 (TTY: 711) or, in non-emergency situations, online at www.txabusehotline.org.